wp-plugins/cuca-validator/readme.txt

 -   Activate the plugin through the \'Plugins\' menu in WordPress.
     [DONE!]

-*	Otherwise you can download the plugin from within your WordPress blog and let the it do the job for you.
+*	Otherwise you can download the plugin from your WordPress blog admin panel and let it do the job for you.